boltops-tools/terraspace-docs/_docs/learn/gcp/configure.md

 To configure your `GOOGLE_APPLICATION_CREDENTIALS` you need to set up a service account.
 Follow the Google [Getting Started with Authentication](https://cloud.google.com/docs/authentication/getting-started).

-You get get a credentials file that looks something like this:
+You'll get a credentials file that looks something like this:

 ~/.google/credentials.json